 To ensure low radiation exposure from nuclear facilities, including facilities for the management of spent fuel or radioactive waste, Sweden has a number of regulatory requirements.
-Fundamental radiation protection requirements for workers and the public are given in:
+Fundamental radiation protection requirements for workers and the public are given in the following SSI regulations.